xblader/LightWorkFlow/README.md

 A easy way to handle with workflow.
 There's no need of a big infrastructure as WF.
 A good way to avoid big and heavy design tools, it fits perfectly for simple cases.

-The doc is on the way.
-Until there, become familiar with lightworkflow seeing WorkflowClient project examples.
+Become familiar with lightworkflow seeing WorkflowClient project examples.

 There are unit tests to help you as well.